aws/eks-anywhere/docs/content/en/docs/community/docs_contributing.md

 ### Docs for third-party software in EKS Anywhere

-Documentation PRs for EKS Anywhere that describe third-party software that is included in EKS Anywhere are acceptable, provided they meet the quality standards described in the https://quip-amazon.com/pAtZAXNGp4Dg/EKS-Anywhere-docs-contributor-guide#temp:C:aCPbdcf16d05a9246a79cb0e8b45 below.
+Documentation PRs for EKS Anywhere that describe third-party software that is included in EKS Anywhere are acceptable, provided they meet the quality standards described in the Tips described below.
 This includes:

 * Software built into EKS Anywhere (for example, [Cilium docs](https://anywhere.eks.amazonaws.com/docs/tasks/workload/networking-and-security/))
 * Supported platforms on which EKS Anywhere runs (for example, [VMware vSphere](https://anywhere.eks.amazonaws.com/docs/reference/vsphere/))